miguelemosreverte/kalix-oauth/README.md

 When you start and interact with the Node.js OAuth application and the Kalix service, the logs will look like this:

-1. **Login through the web interface at `http://localhost:3000`.**
-   Use your Google account to log in.
-Upon successful login, the application logs will display the user's profile information and confirm registration with the Kalix service.

-   Example logs:

     ```plaintext
     npm start